Military Merit Cross (Mecklenburg-Schwerin): Description

-In all its versions, the Mecklenburg-Schwerin Military Merit Cross was a bronze gilt cross pattée ins design, similar to the Iron Cross but with slightly narrower arms.
+In all its versions, the Mecklenburg-Schwerin Military Merit Cross was a bronze gilt cross pattée in design, similar to the Iron Cross but with slightly narrower arms.
 The obverse bore a crown on the upper arm, the initials of Friedrich Franz in the center, and the date (except for the colonial version) at the bottom of the lower arm.
 The reverse of the 2nd Class bore the legend "Für Auszeichnung im Kriege" ("For distinction in the war").
 The reverse of the 1st Class, a pinback cross (Steckkreuz), was blank.

 The ribbon was light blue with narrow edge stripes of yellow and red (with the red stripes on the outside).
 For awards to non-combatants, the same cross was worn, but the ribbon was changed to red with light blue and yellow edge stripes.

 Notable recipients

+Alphabetical by highest class.
+Members of noble houses are alphabetized by the name of the house.
+The dates are the dates of the crosses, as discussed above, not necessarily the date of the actual award.